 How do I Disassociate Role?

 As with anything, Role Association needs to be reversible - whether to pivot or to correct an error.
-Doing so is as simple as hovering over either Role and selecting the
+To do this, simply hover over either Role and select the 'Remove Association' option.

 What is Role Splitting?

-Simply put, Role Splitting represents a quick, easy way to pull apart one Role into multiple Roles.
+Role Splitting represents a quick, easy way to separate one Role into multiple Roles.
 This is incredibly useful for instances where you need to replace a Person mid-Project.
 You don't want to remove them from the Project entirely, you simply want to create a point in time after which the Role is taken over by another Person.

 How does Role Splitting work?